 - Continue with the rest of the dough.

 - Bring a large pot of water to boil.
-Add 1 tbsp of sea salt to season the water.
+Add 1 tablespoon of sea salt to season the water.

 - Add the gnocchi in batches if necessary.
 They are cooked when they float to the surface of the water, ~2 minutes.